mmanackal/Pewlett-Hackard-Analysis/README.md

 some of the to-be vacant positions.

 ## Results:
-There is a bulleted list with four major points from the two analysis deliverables.
-(6 pt) -Results for the retiring employees were quite alarming.
+- Results for the retiring employees were quite alarming.
 As you can see below, roughly 70% of senior employees will be eligible for retirement.
 These employees have a skillset that is valuable to the organization and it will take some time to replace these individuals.
 It is great that the organization is starting the mentorship program to hopefully a good number of mid-level staff into these roles.
--The remaining 30% who are retiring should not be as hard to replace as these will be entry level or mid level positions and far far less in number than the senior roles.
+- The remaining 30% who are retiring should not be as hard to replace as these will be entry level or mid level positions and far far less in number than the senior roles.
 #### Retiring Employees Table
 ![Results-Image](https://github.com/mmanackal/Pewlett-Hackard-Analysis/blob/main/retiring_titles.PNG)